phreborn/MLCAF/Tutorial/WritingCustomObservables.md

 # Basic steps to create a new observable
 There are three main steps that need to be performed to introduce a new observable to an existing analysis:
 1. Create and write the observable class including a source and header file.
 This is the main part of the observable creation where the actual calculation of the desired quantity will enter.
-The helper script [wizard.py](https://gitlab.cern.ch/atlas-caf/CAFCore/blob/master/QFramework/share/TQObservable/wizard.py) is used for these purposes.
+In this hands-on exercise the helper script [wizard.py](https://gitlab.cern.ch/atlas-caf/CAFCore/blob/master/QFramework/share/TQObservable/wizard.py) is used for these purposes.
+In general it is also a good idea to look at already defined observable classes and start from those as a baseline to implement your own observable.
 2. Create dedicated python snippet for instantiating the class and adding it to the observable database.
 3. Implement observable in analysis flow in terms of histograms, cuts, weights, etc.

 # Creating the MjjMaxObservable
-We want to create a new observable that calculates the transverse mass of every possible combination of two jets in an event and returns the maximum value.
-The transverse mass is defined as
+We want to create a new observable that calculates the invariant mass (called Mjj in the following) for every possible combination of two jets in an event and returns the maximum of those values.

-TODO: Formula for transverse mass

 The new observable class is to be implemented in the [xAOD Example analysis](https://gitlab.cern.ch/atlas-caf/CAFExample/tree/Tutorial/share/xAOD).
 It is assumed that this example analysis was already conducted.

 ## The magic wizard.py script